 The practice of mindfulness is helping people to live more intentionally and in the present moment, and has become embedded in to our everyday language these days.
-Mindfulness may also be a useful tool in supporting gut related disorders such as constipation.
-It was World Mental Health Day this week and a current theme that many of us face on a daily basis is stress and maintaining a good work/life balance.
-Mental health is a big social challenge of our time and according to the Mental Heath Foundation, by 2030, depression may be the leading cause of disease globally.
+What you may not realise is that mindfulness may also be a useful tool in supporting gut-related disorders such as constipation.
+It was World Mental Health Day this week, which highlighted that stress is an issue for many of us on a daily basis, and how difficult it can be to maintain a healthy work/life balance.
+Mental health is a big social challenge of our time and, according to the Mental Heath Foundation, by 2030 depression may be the leading cause of disease globally.
 Mindfulness practices have been associated with a multitude of health benefits, and are being talked about more and more these days as we all seek to find more balance within our stressful lifestyles.
 But what exactly is mindfulness and how can it help with digestive issues such as constipation?

 What is mindfulness?

 Mindfulness is the act of being aware and fully present, and using this awareness as a way of controlling stress and emotions.
 The use of mindfulness as a therapeutic tool began in the late 1970s with the development of the Mindfulness-Based Stress Reduction (MBSR) program as a treatment for chronic pain.
 The MBSR program has been combined with CBT in the development of Mindfulness-Based Cognitive Therapy (MBCT) and was developed for the prevention of depression.
 There is continuing evidence to support its use in pain, mood, and gastrointestinal related disorders.1

 Mindfulness takes on a multi-component approach and includes activities such as meditation, group discussion, retreats, and daily home practice.
 Interventions have now extended to include activities such as:

 > Yoga - using breath and movement to reduce stress.

 > Daily mindfulness meditations - sitting/walking meditations.

 > Body scan meditation - tuning in to body sensations and stress.